abhinavthula/api-test/test/api-test/user-login.md

 	this is a fake object, won't be parsed as one

 ## Setup
-End of ignored section, but paragraph are always ignored
+End of ignored section, but paragraphs are always ignored

 ### user in users
 	name: 'Guilherme'